hobbes7878/data-driven-journalism/README.md

 If you miss a class, you will get **zero participation points** for that session.

-If you have a medical, family or other emergency that kept you from class, then you can make up _one point_ if you earn 3 points the next session.
-Because each class will build on the one before, you will not get those 3 points unless you've also learned the stuff you missed.
+If you have a medical, family or other emergency that kept you from class, then you can make up _2 points_ if you earn 3 points the next session _and_ can demonstrate you've mastered the material you missed.

-Please expect each class to last the durommunicatingation of the time allotted, even if it doesn't.
+Please expect each class to last the duration of the time allotted.

 #### Classroom etiquette
-tell

 Please silence your cell phones in class and refrain from checking them while other people are speaking.

-#### Code of conduct

-We will discuss issues in journalism during this course over which reasonable people can and will disagree.
-I ask that you respect one another's views in class in accordance with university policies and guidelines.

-Any intimidation, harassment or otherwise threatening behavior by any member of this class against any other will not be tolerated and will be reported to the university or other appropriate authority, so play nice.

-Do your own work, and when working in a group, be sure you are an equal contributor on projects and assignments.
-Again, see attendant guidelines from the university re: plagiarism, etc.
+You may bring food into class as long as you don't make a mess and aren't disruptive to class discussion.

 #### How to communicate with me and with each other